 |MSR Hubba Hubba NX||$400||3 lbs.
 7 oz.||18 x 6 in.||39 in.||29 sq. ft.||2|

 |Nemo Dagger 2P||$400||3 lbs.
 5 oz.||19 x 5.5 in.||42 in.||31 sq. ft.||2|

 A lot of backpacking tents on the market aim for that perfect balance of weight and features, but the Quarter Dome 2 is one of our favorites.
 Its $349 price may be a $50 increase from last year’s model, but the tent’s interior space, generous storage, and quality build justify the bump.
-You can save quite a bit of money with a tent like REI’s $199 Half Dome 2, but those that spend a lot of time on the trail and in the backcountry will appreciate the Quarter Dome’s weight savings and premium construction.
+You can save quite a bit of money with a tent like REI’s $229 Half Dome 2 Plus, which also has significantly more interior space.
+But those that spend a lot of time on the trail and in the backcountry will appreciate the Quarter Dome’s weight savings, packability, and premium construction.

 Two strong alternatives to the Quarter Dome are MSR’s Hubba Hubba NX and Nemo’s Dagger 2P.
 Unlike the Quarter Dome, which tapers in width and height at the foot end, the MSR and Nemo are symmetrical designs.
 This gives you more usable space inside and allows 2 people to sleep head-to-toe comfortably.
 More, the Hubba Hubba NX and Dagger use a thicker 30-denier floor fabric, which likely will be more durable over time.
 Where the Quarter Dome is the clear leader is value, as it undercuts these 2 competitors by a significant $50.